awill1988/eventsourcing-cqrs-nodejs/README.md

 ## Running Tests

-Run `make test` in a terminal after setting up the stack
+Run `make test` in a terminal after setting up the stack.

+**Note**: If you receive ERRCONNRESET responses in your terminal, run `docker restart users` to reboot, and `make logs users` to verify the users service connects to RabbitMQ successfully.

 ## Research & Inspiration